Tuesday, 22 December 2020

 HUGHESDAY, 22ND DECEMBER 2020

 But then I learnt it wasn't really true.
 It was like saying "you only ever use ten per cent of your home."
-It just meant we never use a hundred per cent at once, and human potential was actually, sadly, a lot more knowable and mapped than I'd hoped.
-We weren't all secretly Captain Marvel – (D.C.'s or Marvel's, take your pick) – sitting on untapped panoplies of super powers.
+We just never use a hundred per cent at once, and human potential is actually, sadly, a lot more knowable and mapped than I'd hoped.
+We aren't all secretly Captain Marvel (D.C.'s or Marvel's, take your pick) sitting on untapped panoplies of super powers.

 But then...

-Respect to Hannah Gadsby, but not all comedy relies on self-deprecation, and respect too to W. B Yeats, but the best don't all lack all conviction.
+Respect to Hannah Gadsby, but not all comedy relies on self-deprecation.
+And respect, too, to W. B Yeats, but the best don't all lack all conviction.
 How is it possible for a comedian to have the energy levels of the oustanding and beautiful Robin Williams without projecting a quantum of that man's desperation?
 I've no idea, but London manages it.
-Also her material's better.
+Also, her material's better.
 And she didn't nick it.
-Banging on about her positivity risks missing how funny she is, from which I'm guessing all the rest of it all springs, but she is one of the bravest people I know, because none of it is fake, and her courage is contagious, and the fact I met her while casting a character who's energy had to fling the protagonist of Time Spanner through Heaven in a circuit round the Universe remains one of the nicest things I know about being me.
+Banging on about her positivity risks missing how funny she is, from which I'm guessing all the rest of it springs, but she is one of the bravest people I know, because none of it is fake, and her courage is contagious, and the fact I met her while casting a character who's energy has to fling the protagonist of Time Spanner through Heaven in a circuit round the Universe remains one of the nicest things I know about being me.

 Frankly, world, this was long overdue.
 Hey, welcome to London!